 There are several fees involved when getting a reverse mortgage.
 The closing costs are the most expensive, but if you have a HECM mortgage, you can roll the costs into the equity loan, saving you from shelling out the money upfront.
 The following are the other fees you should come to expect.

 Your loan lender charges an initial and annual mortgage insurance premium, and this is not homeowners insurance but an additional premium.
-The MIP guarantees you will receive the loan advance as you decide how the funds get disbursed.
+The MIP guarantees you will receive the loan advance as you decide how to disburse funds.

 There is 2% of the home’s appraised value at closing, and an annual MIP accrues annually when the loan comes due.
 This charge is 0.5% of the outstanding loan balance, and the borrower can finance the MIP into the loan.